AI change management is project management for humans

 Measure psychological safety through questions about experimentation.
 Ask: Do you feel comfortable trying AI approaches that might not work?
 Do you discuss AI failures openly with your team?
 Can you raise concerns about AI without worrying about being seen as resistant to change?
 These questions reveal whether you have created conditions for sustainable adoption or forced compliance that will collapse.

 Track retention of people whose roles changed significantly.
 If your best employees leave six months into AI adoption, you failed at change management regardless of what your adoption metrics show.
-Research on AI’s impact on workers shows that organizations ignoring the human element face higher attrition and longer recovery times.
+Research shows 36 percent of employees planning to resign within a year cite inadequate training and development as a driving factor.
+Another 45 percent of leaders say they would leave their company if it significantly lagged in AI adoption.
+You lose people both ways.

 Look at creation versus consumption.
 Are people only using AI outputs others created?
 Or are they creating AI-assisted work products themselves?
 Creation signals genuine integration into work practices.
 Consumption alone suggests superficial adoption.